Clan Moffat

-Clan Moffat is a Lowland Scottish clan of ancient origin.
+Clan Moffat is a Border Scottish clan of ancient origin.
 The clan was leaderless and obscure from the mid 16th century until 1983, when Francis Moffat of that Ilk was recognised as the hereditary chief of the clan by Lord Lyon King of Arms.

 History

 Origins of the clan

 The Clan Moffat are a family from the Scottish Borders who were powerful and influential as far back as the time of William Wallace.
 It is likely that the ancestor of the Moffats gave their name to the town of Moffat in Dumfriesshire.
 The name Moffat may be of Norse origin.

 William de Movat Alto, progenitor of the Movats, married the youngest daughter of Andlaw, who came from Norway to Scotland in the tenth century.
 Over the years the name became Montealt, then Movat, then Movest then eventually Moffat in its modern form.
 By the twelfth century the family were recorded as "de Moffet" which showed that they were considered to be principal lairds or land owners.

 Nicholas de Moffat was Bishop of Glasgow in 1286 and the armorial bearings of each branch of the clan indicates a connection with the church.